lillekat/lillekat.github.io/index.md

-Lille Kat is a social club at [ITU](https://www.itu.dk) about collaborative programming.
+# Lille Kat

-Lille Kat events are held roughly every other week on Friday afternoons and are aimed at ITU students from all study programmes who want to spend time solving problems, improving their programming skills, and hanging out with friends.
-Lille Kat aims to create a friendly and relaxed environment for practicing collaborative problem solving.
-Participants are encouraged to help each other and have fun.
+Lille Kat events are held every two to three weeks on Friday afternoons at [ITU](http://www.itu.dk) and aimed at students from all study programmes who want to spend time solving problems, improving their programming skills, and hanging out with friends.
+Lille Kat is held in a friendly and relaxed environment for practicing collaborative problem solving; participants are encouraged to help each other and have fun.

 The events aim to be fun and challenging for programmers of every skill level.
 Students who are just learning programming are particularly welcome.
 Each event will feature a selection of problems from the [Kattis](https://open.kattis.com ) archive.
-The selected problems will range in difficulty so all participants can solve at least one question.
+The selected problems range in difficulty so all participants can solve at least one question.

 There are free snacks and sodas at each event, and – depending on third-party funding – sometimes pizzas.